bismuthfoundation/Hack-with-BIS/12-Run-ICO-with-BIS/readme.md

 ## Demo ICO fund account balance

-To server as Demo, a new address was setup with 20 $BIS.
+To be used as Demo, a new address was setup with 20 $BIS.
 Then an "ico" token was created.
 Total supply is 50000.
 That will serve as an ICO demo.

 Current Fund balance: